Senkaku Islands dispute: Incidents at or near the islands

 The most direct confrontation to date between the countries' official vessels occurred in September 2012.
 Seventy five Taiwanese fishing vessels were escorted by ten Taiwanese Coast Guard vessels to the area, and the Taiwanese Coast Guard ships clashed with Japanese Coast Guard ships.
 Both sides fired water cannons at each other and used LED lights and loudspeakers to announce their respective claims to the islands.

 Military escalation continued in 2013.
 The two sides sent fighter airplanes to monitor ships and other planes in the area.
 In February, Japanese Defense Minister Itsunori Onodera revealed that a Chinese frigate had locked weapons-targeting radar onto a Japanese destroyer and helicopter on two occasions in January.
 The Chinese Jiangwei II class frigate and the Japanese destroyer were three kilometers apart, and the crew of the latter went to battle stations.
 The Chinese state media responded that their frigates had been engaged in routine training at the time.
-In late February 2013, U.S. intelligence detected China moving road-mobile ballistic missiles closer to the coast near the disputed islands, this included DF-16s.
 In May 2013, a warship flotilla from North Sea Fleet deployed from Qingdao for training exercises western North Pacific Ocean.
 In October 2013 the Chinese Ministry of Defense responded to reports that if Chinese drones entered what Japan considered its territory Japan might shoot them down by declaring that China would consider such an action an "act of war."
 State-controlled media in China warned that "a war looms following Japan's radical provocation" while expressing confidence that "China's comprehensive military power... is stronger than Japan's."

 USN Captain James Fanell has claimed that Mission Action 2013 was a dress rehearsal for a PLA seizure of the islands.

 In April 2014, a Washington Post blog reported that since October 2013, patrols by the Chinese Coast Guard in the territorial waters of the Senkaku Islands have greatly decreased.

 The Japanese Coast Guard announced in June 2020 that Chinese government ships had been spotted for a record number of consecutive days in the territorial waters of the Senkaku Islands.
 As of 19 June 2020, the number of consecutive days is 67.

-On June 4, 2022, Chinese-Russian military activity was spotted in the area of the Senkaku Islands.
+On 4 June 2022, Chinese-Russian military activity was spotted in the area of the Senkaku Islands.
 A Russian frigate sailed inside the “contiguous zone” of the Senkaku Islands for over 1 hour and thereafter a Chinese frigate sailed inside it for 40 minutes.
 The incursion by a Chinese warship was the fourth time since June 2016.

-The number of Chinese vessels entering the territorial waters near the Senkaku Islands.